 - Do your pricing mechanisms, such as payments, taxes, and accounting, address the complications of serving a megaregion that crosses legal jurisdictions?

 Larger markets mean larger challenges and larger opportunities for marketers.
-How are you responding to the on-the-ground impact of urbanization on your marketing?
+How are you responding to the on-the-ground realities of marketing in megaregions?